sedostheatre/sedos.co.uk/input/events/simprov.md

 Improv is a great way to build confidence and develop performance skills in a very fun and safe environment.

-The Simprov team plan to return to live sessions in April 2022, probably on Fridays 7-9pm at Theatre Deli (2 Finsbury Avenue, London EC2M 2PF.).
+The Simprov team are returning with live sessions from 8 April 2022, at 7pm on Fridays at Theatre Deli, Studio 0 (2 Finsbury Avenue, London EC2M 2PF.).
 The cost will be £5 per person (members or non-members alike).
+There is no session on Good Friday.

+Come join the fun and participate.
+We are a collaborative group, so feel free to bring some games for the group to try or just enjoy what other people bring.

 In the meantime, we are hosting FREE online sessions on Tuesdays 7:30-9 pm, Zoom meeting ID 867-2997-1832.